 Five companies have been formed from his technology over the past 20 years, all in the area of DNA biotechnology, therapeutics and diagnostics.
 For each, he served as a Founder and CSO, having worked closely with the equity funding community and directly with multiple academic and commercial partners and customers.

-Dr. Yamashiro leads the technical development of assays and provides conceptualization and implementation of a product pipeline for PathogenDx, a Scottsdale, AZ based company which provides disruptive pathogen testing technology and solutions for the cannabis, botanical, food and agricultural industries.
+Dr. Yamashiro leads the technical development of assays and provides conceptualization and implementation of a product pipeline for PathogenDx, a Scottsdale, AZ based company which provides disruptive pathogen testing technology and solutions for botanical, food and agricultural industries.

 Previously, Dr. Yamashiro spent over 25 years working with large and small public private companies, as well as entrepreneurial companies in biotechnology and biomedical diagnostics fields with a strong emphasis on molecular diagnostics.